awaescher/ObviousAwait/README.md

     File.OpenRead("import.csv");
     File.OpenWrite("import.csv");

+`OpenRead()` and `OpenWrite()` both configure the way the file is accessed, but it's less that we "configure" anything.
+It's more what we want to do with it.

-### Passing boolean arguments to methods is considered to be a bad practice
+### 2. Passing boolean arguments to methods is considered to be a bad practice.

 Passing boolean arguments is very known to developers.
 In many cases this is introduced to existing code when requirements arise.